John Cage / Ryoji Ikeda But what about the noise of crumpling paper (1985 / 2021) 15’

 With 100 cymbals, Ryoji Ikeda dives us into the abyss of vibration.
 A unique listening experience.

 Created in 2019 at the Los Angeles Philharmonic, in the sumptuous hall designed by architect Frank Gehry, 100 Cymbals is as much a stage performance as an audiovisual installation.
 Ryoji Ikeda highlights the rich potential of cymbals by following the thin line between noise and harmonic resonance.
 The seemingly rudimentary instrument, a convex disc made of an alloy of copper, brass and bronze, which is more commonly used to accentuate certain times of the measure, is transformed into a powerful polyphonic resource.
 The different modes of playing, more or less conventional, maintain a fusional – almost choral – sound and allow harmonic strata and other acoustic results to emerge within a process that a simple line could represent: an infinite crescendo, leading from an almost imperceptible murmur to the brilliance of the final fortississimo.

-The concert opens with the sound portrait that John Cage dedicated to Hans Arp, from Strasbourg, on the occasion of the centenary of his birth.
-The American composer considered the co-founder of the Dada movement as a model, particularly for his relationship to nature and his cosmogonic conception of art.
-The result is this conceptual, machine-typed score offered to the Percussions de Strasbourg in 1986, where the musical language is reduced to five typographical signs.
-A minimal work, made of environmental rustle, which in the same way as 100 cymbals, solicits a deep listening.
+The concert opens with a sound portrait that John Cage dedicated to Hans Arp of Strasbourg on the occasion of the centenary of his birth.
+The American composer considered the co-founder of the Dada movement as a model, especially for his relationship to nature and his cosmogonic conception of art.
+The result is this conceptual, machine-typed score offered to the Percussions de Strasbourg in 1986, in which the musical language is reduced to five typographical signs.
+A minimal work, made of environmental rustlings, which in the same way as 100 Cymbals, solicits a deep listening.